Course guide of Mathematics (2001114)

 Skills

-• Interpretation of difference equations and systems of difference equations that appear in some models of Biology.
+- Interpretation of equations and their solutions in some discrete models of Biology.

 Detailed syllabus